-Although historically there has been extensive oil exploration in the area, with respect to diamond potential, the Liege property is still in the early stages of exploration.
-In addition, the results of current exploration completed by Shear Minerals Ltd. have shown the Liege Property contains a number of geophysical targets that warrant further investigation.
-This illustrates the significant potential of Buffalo Head Craton and the Liege property to host kimberlites.
-A systematic follow-up exploration program, including ground checking, ground geophysical surveys (magnetics and EM, possible gravity) and drilling, is warranted to search for diamondiferous kimberlites.
-For the Liege property, future exploration should be conducted in two stages and consist of the following:
+Although historically there has been extensive oil exploration in the area, with respect to diamond potential, the Liege West property is still in the early stages of exploration.
+In addition, the results of current exploration completed by Shear Minerals Ltd. have shown the Liege West Property contains a number of geophysical targets that warrant further investigation.
+This illustrates the significant potential of Buffalo Head Craton and the Liege West property to host kimberlites.
+A systematic follow-up exploration program, including drilling, is warranted to search for diamondiferous kimberlites on the Liege West property